ohm-softa/07-composite-observer-jfx/README.md

 You can also opt for a (slightly more complex) [example using Android](https://github.com/hsro-inf-prg3/07-composite-observer).

-> Note: JavaFX is been removed from recent JDKs.
+> Note: JavaFX has been removed from OpenJDK starting with Version 9.
-> Use Java 8 to still get it.
+> This assignment is configured to use the `org.openjfx.javafxplugin` plugin, which requires Java 11.
+> If you prefer, use Java8 and remove the plugin and the `javafx` section from the `build.gradle`.

 # GUI with JavaFX